Negan: "All Out War"

 After Rick is hit with the arrow, Negan and Dwight retreat to the rest of The Savior horde, hoping to devise a plan of attack against the remaining survivors at Hilltop.
 By now, the Saviors have re-grouped, and Negan orders them to get ready for their attack on the Hilltop mansion.
 When they begin their attack, they are immediately surrounded by Rick's forces, so Negan orders them to retreat and head back to The Savior camps on the hillside.
 Negan assumes that Rick is dead and that the war is essentially over, reasoning that Rick's forces have neither the manpower to counterattack nor the will to keep fighting without their leader.
 Negan says that he will be their Savior again, as long as they let him urinate on Rick's dead body.

 Negan arrives at Hilltop's gates and offers to accept their surrender, asking to send out whoever is now in charge - and is stunned when Rick emerges to greet him.
 Negan asks Rick to surrender, to "let things go back the way they were", but Rick refuses.
-Rick goes on to say that they should pool their resources and people together, and in the current situation, the only ones who are “winning” are the undead.
+Rick goes on to say that they should pool their resources and people together, and in the current situation, the only ones who are "winning" are the undead.
 Negan takes this all in, and Rick says that they can take their supplies, but they must give the survivors something in return; make supplies of their own to give or trade for others via a barter system.
 Negan realizes that he has only inflicted suffering upon the communities that he has “saved”, and apologizes.
 Rick then slashes Negan's throat with a knife.
 Negan tackles Rick and begins beating him, Negan gets the better of him and breaks Rick's leg.
 Laughing, Negan passes out from blood loss.
 He wakes up inside one of the rooms in the Hilltop and sees Rick standing over him.
-Rick reveals that he's going to keep Negan alive so he can see the survivors’ new civilization flourish without him.
+Rick reveals that he is going to keep Negan alive so he can see the survivors' new civilization flourish without him.
 Rick also tells Negan that he will spend the rest of his life in jail.